-- 7.1.
-Woodlands Academy recognises that all forms of bullying, especially if left unaddressed, can have a devastating effect on individuals; it can create a barrier to learning and have serious consequences for mental wellbeing. - 7.2.
+7.1.
+Woodlands Academy recognises that all forms of bullying, especially if left unaddressed, can have a devastating effect on individuals; it can create a barrier to learning and have serious

+- 7.2.
 By effectively preventing and tackling bullying our school can help to create a safe and disciplined environment, where pupils are able to learn and fulfil their potential. - 7.3.
 Early identification is the most effective way in minimising bullying behaviour and the effects on the person being bullied.
 We also acknowledge that the person doing the bullying needs to understand that their behaviour is unacceptable and must stop.
 They may also need support to change their behaviour and explore the underlying reasons for bullying. - 7.4 Children are encouraged to report any negative behaviour, even if they are not sure whether it is bullying.
-They can do this through: - Speaking to their teacher/TA or any member of support staff - Speaking to a parent/ carer who then may contact the school in any of the ways listed. - Speaking to their School Council representative, Safeguarding group representative or Wellbeing Champions (Year 6 pupils in school who help to promote health and wellbeing, e.g HIIT workouts, healthy lunch reward initiatives). - Using the worry box in their classroom or worry button online to write down any concerns
+They can do this through: - Speaking to their teacher/TA or any member of support staff - Speaking to a parent/ carer who then may contact the school in any of the ways listed. - Speaking to their School Council representative or Safeguarding group representative. - Using the worry box in their classroom or worry button online to write down any concerns